Bulk-Edge Correspondence for Finite Two-dimensional Ergodic Disordered Systems: Bulk-edge Correspondence for Finite Disordered Systems: Proof of Theorem

 whose kernel is supported on the boundary $\partial\Lambda_L$.
 Importantly, for $\Im z\neq 0$, the exponential decay of resolvents implies that the difference \eqref{eq_edge_to_bulk_HS_proof_1} converges to zero as $L\to\infty$.
 This is the fundamental idea underlying equality \eqref{eq_edge_to_bulk_HS}.
 The details are left to Section \ref{sec_HS_formula_edge_to_bulk}.

 Note that the right side of \eqref{eq_edge_to_bulk_HS} is already a bulk quantity, which depends only on $\mathcal{H}_{\omega}$.
-The last part of the proof is to equal it with the refined bulk index $\mathcal{E}_{bulk,\omega,\lambda}^{ref}$, i.e., to prove that the following identity holds $\mathbb{P}-$almost surely:
+In the last step, we will show that it equals the bulk index modulo an extra contribution from the mobility gap, which is exactly the extra term in the refined edge index \eqref{eq_refined_bulk_index}.
+To be precise, we will prove the following identity, which holds $\mathbb{P}-$almost surely

-This involves technical manipulations of traces and complex integrals; see \ref{sec_link_refined_bulk_index} for details.
+This involves technical manipulations of traces and complex integrals; see Section \ref{sec_link_refined_bulk_index} for details.